 Iran reports 21 new coronavirus deaths, raising total to 145

-Iran on Saturday reported 21 new deaths from the novel coronavirus and 1,076 fresh cases in the past 24 hours, bringing the overall tolls to 145 dead and 5,823 infected

-"More than 16,000 people are currently hospitalized as suspect cases," health ministry spokesman Kianoush Jahanpour said in a televised news conference as he announced the tolls
+Iran on Saturday reported 21 new deaths from the novel coronavirus and 1,076 fresh cases in the past 24 hours, bringing the overall tolls to 145 dead and 5,823 infected.
+"More than 16,000 people are currently hospitalized as suspect cases," health ministry spokesman Kianoush Jahanpour said in a televised news conference as he announced the tolls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)